vikvarg/nuxt-firebase-auth-buefy/README.md

-# nuxt-firebase-auth2
+# nuxt-firebase-auth-buefy

-> My divine Nuxt.js project
+> Boiler Plate for Nuxt with Firebase Auth and Buefy

 ## Build Setup